 Most suites are well set up for wheelchair users.

 Dogs are welcome for €30 a night and the hotel will supply a bed, bowl and baggies (and food for an extra charge).
 There’s one pet in each room and they’re not allowed in the spa or pool area, but there is a special restaurant section for them.
-See more pet-friendly hotels in Dolomites.
+See more pet-friendly hotels in South Tyrol.

 Leave little ones at the foot of the mountains – or with a trusted sitter – this holistic high-altitude stay is for over-14s only.